AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/create-pdf.md

 // https://documentcloud.adobe.com/document-services/index.html#post-htmlToPDF
 ```

-## Create a PDF from HTML with json merge fields
+## Create a PDF from HTML using Template Engine

-To support workflows with data having json fields, `CreatePDFFromHTMLWithJsonMerge`
+To support workflows with template data, `CreatePDFFromHTMLWithTemplateEngine`
-creates PDFs from HTML having json fields.
+creates PDFs from HTML using a template engine.
 It's a common scenario for enterprise to
-provide end users with an HTML template with form fields.
-This API
+provide end users with an HTML template with form fields.The class requires the use of a template engine, such as Mustache or Liquid, in the client file to process the HTML templates and generate the corresponding PDF output.The client file
-allows you to capture the users unique data entries and then save it as
-PDF.
-Collected data is stored in a JSON file, and the source HTML file
-must include template engine library `<script src="https://unpkg.com/mustache@latest"></script>`
+must include template engine library `<script src="https://unpkg.com/mustache@4.2.0/mustache.js"></script>`
 which uses the input data in the HTML file to manipulate the HTML DOM, thus effectively
 updating the source HTML file and merging the json field values.

 Refer to the API docs for usage.

-The sample `CreatePDFFromHTMLWithJsonMerge` converts a zip file, containing
+The sample `CreatePDFFromHTMLWithTemplateEngine` converts a zip file, containing
 the input HTML index.html at the top
 level of the archive as well as any dependencies such as images, css
 files, and so on.
-This mechanism can be used to provide data to the template HTML
+This mechanism can be used to creates PDFs from HTML using a template engine.
-prior to PDF conversion.

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.